bahaidev/BADIPagesCreatedLinks/README.md

 ## High priority to-dos

+1. Option to disable on visited pages which are missing!
 1. Make per-site config to accept callable function/method which accepts the site and title as args and can reject or change state, etc. in a programmatic way